Unic-X/hack-a-sol/README.md

 ## Dataset

-The dataset used for this analysis is sourced from [Kaggle](https://www.kaggle.com/datasets/kalaikumarr/cricket-series-ranking/data) or other open-source platforms.
+The dataset used for this analysis is sourced from [Kaggle](https://www.kaggle.com/datasets/kalaikumarr/cricket-series-ranking/data).

 ## Contributing